 2. Set up DKIM and SPF

-DKIM keys and SPF records increase the trustworthiness of your emails in the eyes of the eyes of your client's inbox.
+DKIM keys and SPF records increase the trustworthiness of your emails in the eyes of your client's inbox.
 Many email providers have this enabled by default, but if you’re seeing deliverability issues and have a custom domain email, this is a good place to start.

 If you connected your email to Dubsado via SMTP, check out our article on setting up DKIM and SPF!